Most marketers and small business owners obsess about the amount of traffic to their online sites.

 Conversions can happen anywhere on your website.
 This includes your homepage, landing pages, pricing page, blog, explanation pages, etc.

 Ultimately, to grow your business, you must design your website and all landing pages in a way that converts website visitors into paying customers.
 The better your conversion rate, the more efficient you are in converting traffic into paying customers.
+Although this is a very challenging thing to do, CRO tools can help you a lot in boosting your conversions.

 To optimize your conversion rate, you must optimize each landing page to increase conversions.